broccolijs/broccoli/README.md

 * Reliable: No dodgy cache invalidation or left-over files.
 You should never have to `rm -rf tmp` or restart the server.

-* Fast: Rebuilding should take less than 200ms.
+* Fast: Rebuilding should be O(1) and take less than 200ms.

 * Universal: Not just for JavaScript, but also for CSS, HTML, images, and other types of assets.